Anthropology of Food and Intensive Language

 An anthropological approach to the study of food draws upon and challenges the perspectives of other disciplines, whether agronomy or nutritional science, economics or law, history or literature.

-- we draw on the exceptional regional expertise of our academics in Asian, African, and Middle Eastern languages and politics, many of whom have joined us with a practical working knowledge of their disciplines
+• exceptional regional expertise of our academics in Asian, African, and Middle Eastern languages and politics, many of whom have joined us with a practical working knowledge of their disciplines

-- you will be joining our thriving community of alumni and academics who have an impact on the world outside of academia
+• thriving community of alumni and academics who have an impact on the world outside of academia

-- you will be able to flexibly structure your programme using our optional modules and/or optional modules from other departments, including the opportunity to learn a regional language
+• flexibly structure your programme using our optional modules and/or optional modules from other departments, including the opportunity to learn a regional language

-- we are specialists in the delivery of languages.
-Your command of a second language at SOAS will set you apart from graduates of other universities
+• we are specialists in the delivery of languages; your command of a second language at SOAS will set you apart from graduates of other universities

 This two-year intensive language pathway is directed at students who want to engage with a country academically and/or professionally, as the intensive language courses will enable them to reach near proficiency in the language.